from the Meet the Orchestra Index

 The bassoon is held to the side of the player because it's way too big to hold in the middle like the other woodwind instruments.
 Because the bassoon is somewhat heavy, it is supported by a seat strap which is hooked to the end of the bassoon and then placed over the player's chair.
 To make a sound, the bassoonist blows air through a double reed, causing it to vibrate.
 This vibration is what makes the sound.
 To play notes, the bassoonist covers various combinations of tone holes with fingers or keys.
 Each new note requires a different fingering combination allowing the air to travel through a different length of tubing before escaping out through the uncovered holes and the bell.

 The bassoon has almost 8 feet of tubing that is bent in a "U" shape to make it easier to play.
 Like the English Horn and oboe, the bassoon has a conical bore which means that the hole in the middle is shaped like an ice cream cone - growing gradually bigger from one end to the other.
-The bassoon is made of several joints with a distinctive curved metal tube called a bocal, which extends from the main part of the bassoon.
-At the end of the bocal a double reed is added.
-The double reed is usually made by the player from cane reed that is similar to bamboo.
+The bassoon is made of several joints with a distinctively curved metal tube called a bocal, which extends from the main part of the bassoon.
+At the end of the bocal, a double reed is added.
+The double reed is typically made by the player from cane reed that is similar to bamboo.
 Student bassoons are made from plastic resin to make the instrument more affordable.